daronphang/programming-resources/cloud-computing/AWS/optimization/load-balancing.md

 - Preserves client-side source IP address
 - Static/elastic IP support
 - DNS failover with Amazon Route 53
+- Security Groups for target EC2 instances

+When configuring ALB and NLB, **place the ALB behind the NLB to handle all incoming traffic**.
 NLB forwards TCP connections to instances, unlike ALB which terminates HTTP/HTTPS.

 When you create NLB, a network interface is created for each AZ.
 Each load balancer will use the network interface to get a static IP address.
 You can also associate one elastic IP address per subnet.